solacelost/misc-scripts/README.md

 ---
 These miscellaneous scripts are just small bits I've built to make things easier on myself over the years that maybe someone else can use.
 The scripts are (usually) commented, and their operation should be understandable from the comments or from the help pages, if I saw fit to give them one.

+### countdown
+---
+Probably the most important thing I've ever done.
+It counts down for you.
+You're welcome.

 ### kernel-cleaner
 ---
 Especially useful if you maintain a seperate boot partition.
 Removes all but the two most recent kernels from your boot and grub configurations.
 Built on Mint 18.1, should work on Mint or Ubuntu 16.04.
 Compatability for other versions not guaranteed.
 Set as a cron job if you like to keep it trim, or only use it when you need to.